Visiting Memphis, Tennessee for the first time? We’ve highlighted well-known attractions as well as other places you might not have thought to visit.

 We visited the downtown Memphis location and stood in line for about five minutes to get our name on the list to get a table.
 Once on the list, we waited about another 20 minutes to get our table.
 But again, it was totally worth it.
 The chicken was crispy on the outside, but juicy on the inside.
 And the mac & cheese and cole slaw we had to go with it were just as good!

-Best Places To Stay In Memphis
+Where To Stay In Memphis

-Final Thoughts on Visiting Memphis
+Final Thoughts On Visiting Memphis For The First Time

 We thought three days in Memphis was the perfect amount of time for our first visit.
 We were able to do a lot, but realized there’s still enough more to do that we could easily go back and visit again.